Larek96/Media-Bias/README.md

 - Originally created in **2019**.
 - Ratings are **continuously updated** through community votes and editorial reviews.
 - I **manually updated** some major outlet ratings (e.g., **Bloomberg**, **The Guardian**) based on changes up to **2024**.
+- Added a new column called "relevant" that is filled with "yes" if I know of the outlet.

 ---